visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 better performance than running on a remote system using X display forwarding, since interactions with the graphical user interface will be faster and VisIt_ will be able to leverage the graphics processing unit on your local system.
-The portion running on your local system is refered to as the client and the portion running on the remote compute resource is refered to as the server.
+The portion running on your local system is referred to as the client and the portion running on the remote compute resource is referred to as the server.
 The client is responsible for the graphical user interface and the rendering window, while the server is responsible for accessing the data on the remote system, processing it, and sending back geometry to be